solo-io/gloo/docs/content/guides/security/tls/mtls/_index.md

 ### SDS sidecar

-The gloo, gateway-proxy, extauth and rate-limiting pods will have SDS sidecars when Gloo Edge is running in mTLS mode.
+The gloo, gateway-proxy, extauth and rate-limiting pods will have SDS sidecars when Gloo Gateway is running in mTLS mode.
 To see the logs for the sds server, run:

 ```
 kubectl logs -n gloo-system deploy/gloo sds